 Best wild swimming spots in Britain

-Explore the UK's most beautiful waters with our guide to some of the best places to go for a wild swim
+Explore the UK's most beautiful waters with our guide to the best places to go for a wild swim

 From the Isle of Skye to the wilds of Dartmoor, cool off in magical rivers, lochs and glacial lakes with our guide to the best wild swimming spots in Britain, chosen by Wild Swimming author Daniel Start and the Countryfile Magazine team.